runatlantis/atlantis/runatlantis.io/docs/server-side-repo-config.md

   # repo_locking defines whether lock repository when planning.
   # If true (default), atlantis try to get a lock.
   repo_locking: true

+  # lock_repo_on_apply defines whether the repository would be locked on apply instead of plan
+  # If false (default), the repository will be locked on plan.
+  lock_repo_on_apply: false

   # custom_policy_check defines whether policy checking tools besides Conftest are enabled in checks
   # If false (default), only Conftest JSON output is allowed